cloudbase/latte-helper

 }

-By default, templates will be served from your projects /views directory.
+By default, templates are loaded from your project’s /views directory.
 You can change this by setting the $templateDir property on your controller.
-If you are serving templates from a different directory, it is recommended to create a base controller which your other controllers can extend:

 class BaseAppController extends AbstractLatteController